Various leafy green plants sit in pots and bags

 • Be open and honest with us

-• Be responsible for ensuring that all suppliers used for the production of goods sold to us are aware of our policy as set out in this document.
+• Be responsible for ensuring that all suppliers used for the production of goods sold to us are aware of the policies set out in this document

-The provisions of this policy constitute minimum and not maximum standards and should not be used to prevent you from exceeding these standards.
-You are expected to comply with national and other applicable law and, where the provisions of law and this Policy address the same subject, to apply that provision which affords the greater protection.
+You are expected to comply with national and other applicable law and, where the provisions of law and this policy address the same subject, to apply that provision which affords the greater protection.

 This policy applies to a suppliers operations as follows:

-• Manufacturers – where Lush buys directly from a manufacturer, the policy applied to the manufacturers entire operations
+• Manufacturers – where Lush buys directly from a manufacturer, the policy applies to the manufacturers entire operations, including suppliers, subcontractors and homeworkers.

 1.0 People Care